Contact Us

 Day 04: Trek to Langtang village 3, 307m via Ghoretabela – 06 hrs.

-Morning walk heads higher up through the river gorge in the middle of enchanting woodlands of tall trees of pines, rhododendron and following the river upstream passing few houses and cattle herders shelters and then to more cooler place at Ghoretabela for lunch break in beautiful forest surrounding with few lodges around.
-From here another 2-3 hours of good walk and the leaving the tree lines behind reaching at Langtang village for overnight stop, the last village before Kyanjin.
-Here explore this interesting village of Tamang and Bhotias people of Tibetan origin with similar life style of Tibet religion and culture.
+Morning walk heads higher up through the river gorge in the middle of enchanting woodlands of tall trees of pines, rhododendron, and following the river upstream passing a few houses and cattle herders' shelters, and then to more cooler place at Ghoretabela for lunch break in a beautiful forest surrounded by a few lodges around.
+From here, another 2-3 hours of a good walk and leaving the tree lines behind, reaching Langtang village for an overnight stop, the last village before Kyanjin.
+Here, explore this interesting village of Tamang and Bhotia people of Tibetan origin with a similar lifestyle of Tibet religion and culture.

 Day 05-06: At Langtang village with volunteer work.

-These two days will be busy engrossed in work rebuilding the villages, first morning scout the remains of the villages, the locals might be engaged building their houses and makeshift, this is where you can lend help and support offer them with ideas and plans in rebuilding the houses, schools and damaged trails.
+These two days will be busy, engrossed in work rebuilding the villages.
+First morning, scout the remains of the villages.
+The locals might be engaged in building their houses and makeshift shelters. this is where you can lend help and support, offer them ideas and plans for rebuilding the houses, schools, and damaged trails.

-Including subjects in hygiene, eco system to protect the villages in eco friendly way.
+Including subjects in hygiene, ecosystem, to protect the villages in eco eco-friendly way.

 After a wonderful stop with volunter work in this last permenant village, further up are only temporary settlement of yak herders with lodge to serve trekkers, moving on the winding up trail and then the gorge opens to a wide beautiful valley with awesome views of snow capped peaks that lines this Langtang valley, walking on encountering few prayer or mani walls and then reaching our first destination of this trip at Kyanjin Gomba for two nights in this lovely valley surrounded by many peaks around with Langtang Lirung glacier just close by from the lodges and a cheese processing factory established some 35 years ago with help of Swiss assistance.